EvoPruneDeepTL: An Evolutionary Pruning Model for Transfer Learning based Deep Neural Networks

-In this study, we propose a novel method to prune the neurons, that considers the removal of both single connections and groups of connections of the input connections of a specific neuron, as can be observed in Fig. \ref{fig:examples}.
-Fig \ref{fig:sparsebuena} shows a sparse layer that leads to the encoding strategy used in this work.
-This encoding, which is represented by the chromosome of the GA, is required is required to know exactly which connections are removed.
+In this study, we propose a novel method to prune the neurons, that considers the removal of both single connections and groups of connections of the input connections of a specific neuron, as can be observed in Fig. \ref{fig:examples}. \begin{idea}Fig \ref{fig:encondingneurons}\end{idea} shows a sparse layer that leads to the encoding strategy used in this work.
+This encoding, which is represented by the chromosome of the GA, is required to know exactly which connections are removed.

-\proposal model utilizes a GA designed to optimize the connections of a sparse layer.
+\proposal model utilizes a GA designed to \begin{idea2}evolve\end{idea2} the connections of a sparse layer.
 The GA takes each individual as a mask for the neural network and creates a sparse layer activating from the mask.
-This optimized mask gives rise to a pruned neural network suitable for the problem under consideration.
+This \begin{idea2}evolved\end{idea2} mask gives rise to a pruned neural network suitable for the problem under consideration.

-The optimization is performed using both methods, either by groups of connections or by single connections.
+The \begin{idea2}evolution of the connections\end{idea2} is performed using both methods, either by groups of connections or by single connections.
 The genome representation of each chromosome of the GA is binary-coded and represents the active \textit{neurons} or the active \textit{connections}.
 The GA evolves the configuration of the network towards its best pruned variant in terms of accuracy.
 Next, we describe both encoding strategies:

 \begin{itemize} \item \textbf{Neurons}: each gene of the chromosome represents the number of active neurons.
 A value 1 in position $i$ means that the neuron $i$ is active, and a 0 that is inactive.
 A non-active neuron implies that all the input connections are removed both in training and inference times.
 The length of the chromosome in this case is the number of neurons of the sparse model.